 - Marathon beach in Aegina

-Beaches in the Islands of North and Eastern Aegean
+Beaches in the Islands of the North and Eastern Aegean

 Beaches in Sporades Islands

 The Sporades are some medium to small size islands close to the coast of Thessaly at the North Aegean, Alonissos, Skiathos, Skopelos, and Skyros are the most known offering beautiful beaches and holiday destinations.

 27- Koukounaries beach in Skiathos